Skip to main content

 The average gasoline vehicle catalytic converter contains approximately 1–2 grams of rhodium, alongside 2–6 grams of palladium and 1–3 grams of platinum.
 The exact loading depends on engine size, emission standard, and manufacturer specification.
 Tighter emission regulations — particularly China 6b implementation in 2023 and the prospect of Euro 7 standards — have historically driven increased rhodium loading per vehicle, supporting demand even as unit volumes fluctuated.

-The remaining 10% of rhodium demand splits between chemical catalysis (primarily nitric acid production for fertilizers), glass manufacturing (as a coating for fiber-optic glass crucibles), and minor jewelry and investment applications.
+The remaining 10% of rhodium demand splits between chemical catalysis (primarily nitric acid production for fertilizers), glass manufacturing (as a coating for fiber-optic glass crucibles), and minor jewelry and research applications.
 Unlike palladium, which has seen some industrial demand growth from electronics and hydrogen fuel cells, rhodium’s non-automotive demand base is essentially static and small.

 The EV Disruption Thesis

-The fundamental bearish case for rhodium rests on a simple proposition: battery electric vehicles have no internal combustion engine, therefore no exhaust, therefore no catalytic converter, therefore zero rhodium demand.
+The fundamental downside case for rhodium rests on a simple proposition: battery electric vehicles have no internal combustion engine, therefore no exhaust, therefore no catalytic converter, therefore zero rhodium demand.
 Every BEV sold in place of an ICE vehicle permanently destroys approximately 1–2 grams of annual rhodium demand.

 Global EV penetration reached approximately 15% of new vehicle sales in 2025, up from 10% in 2023 and approximately 4% in 2020.
 The trajectory suggests 25–30% penetration by 2028 and 35–45% by 2030 in key markets (China, EU, and increasingly the US following IRA incentives).
 China alone — the world’s largest auto market — reached approximately 35% new energy vehicle (NEV) penetration in 2025.